Canon EOS M50 setup guide with tips and tricks

 Some photographers however find it annoying to have to wait for this to finish as it doubles the time.
 You can turn it off and experiment with other types of noise reduction in Lightroom or any other photo editor if you shoot RAW.

 You can choose from 3 levels of noise reduction: Standard, High or Low.
 This function is especially effective when shooting at high ISO speeds.

 Multishot: This technique automatically combines four images captured at once to reduce noise.
 Compared to setting High ISO speed NR to [High], this feature minimises loss of image quality while reducing noise.
 Best technique for Jpeg shooters.

 Dust Delete Data

 This function allows you to download your shots to your computer using the canon software.
-The software will analyse the images and any dust spots that show up on multiple images will be registered.
+The software will analyse the images, and it will register any dust spots that show up on multiple images.
 This database is then relayed back to the Canon M50 that will ignore the pixels with dust on.

 If the Touch Shutter function is set to On, you can take shots easily by having the camera focus on your subject and adjust the brightness simply by touching.
 I don’t use this function, but if you’re coming from a smartphone, you could find it very useful.

 Touch & Drag AF basically means that you can drag the desired autofocus point to anywhere on the screen.
 This is much faster than any other method to do this.